 Step five: leave to simmer, then cover tightly with aluminum foil

 In medium-high heat, wait for the water to boil and steam.

 Then, using aluminum foil, cover the pot tightly and make sure to seal the edges so that steam does not escape.

 Reduce the heat to the lowest setting and leave the rice to keep cooking for another 15 minutes.

-remove from heat
+Step 7: remove from heat

 Without removing the lid, leave the rice to steam for another 5 minutes.